-Rights groups oppose China, Russia, Saudis on UN rights body
+China and Russia win seats on UN rights council, Saudis lose

 The Geneva-based Human Rights Council can spotlight abuses and has special monitors watching certain countries and issues.
 It also periodically reviews human rights in every U.N. member country.

-Created in 2006 to replace a commission discredited because of some members’ poor rights records, the new council soon came to face similar criticism.
+Created in 2006 to replace a commission discredited because of some members’ poor rights records, the new council soon came to face similar criticism, including that rights abusers sought seats to protect themselves and their allies.

 The United States announced its withdrawal from the council in June 2018 partly because it considered the body a forum for hypocrisy about human rights, though also because Washington says the council is anti-Israel.